 - Grant programs: Washington provides grants to help ranchers hire range riders, or individuals paid to watch over livestock in areas where large carnivores are present.
 Oregon H.B.2698 (Introduced, 2023) instructs the Department of Agriculture to establish a grant program for the purpose of facilitating nonlethal deterrence by agriculture producers. - Compensation for the presence of carnivores: In 2007, a program was established in Arizona and Northern Mexico that compensates landowners for documented presence of jaguars on their properties.
 In 2014, a similar program was established in New Mexico for Mexican wolves.
 Studies show that these "pay-for-presence" programs are more effective at preventing conflicts than programs that compensate producers for livestock loss. - Compensation for loss of livestock: States including Oregon, Washington, Wyoming, Montana, and Colorado compensate landowners for livestock lost to carnivores.
-It is important that these programs compensate producers for the true value of costs incurred.
-Overcompensation can incentivize not taking steps to prevent future livestock loss. - 2.
+It is important that these programs compensate landowners as close as possible to the market value of costs incurred as to not create incentives for livestock loss. - 2.
 Local Programs: Some counties and municipalities have created their own incentive programs to encourage non-lethal conflict prevention.
 These could be replicated at the state level.
 For example, a nonprofit in Montana helps landowners remove dead livestock carcasses from their property to avoid attracting carnivores, a program in Oregon helps ranchers purchase livestock guardian dogs, and a California program helps ranchers pay for livestock protection infrastructure.